“Blessed be God: Father, Son and Holy Spirit”

 At Saints Martha and Mary you will find a welcoming worship tradition.
 Following the Book of Common Prayer, visitors will always find traditions that connect us to the wider church, but they will find contemporary approaches to the music and liturgy too, the music is diverse with both contemporary and traditional hymns carefully selected to have meaning for the week’s readings and the church season.
 For kids of all ages we offer story time.
 Come experience worship and Saints Martha and Mary and let us extend to you, our friendly greeting in Christ, “The Peace of the Lord be always with you.”

-The Rev. Tom Eklo will lead our service of Morning Prayer at 9:30 a.m., followed by a group discussion of the gospel.
-The service is available each week on Zoom.
-Contact us in advance of Sunday to receive the link to this service, and we're happy to share the Worship Guide with you so you can say these prayers at home.
+April 19 is the 2nd Sunday of Easter then.
+The Rev. Faith Perrizo will lead our service of Morning Prayer at 9:30 a.m., followed by a group discussion of the gospel.
+This service is available on Zoom.
+Contact us in advance of Sunday to receive the link to this service and join us for a virtual coffee (half) hour following that.

 Other Ways to Celebrate Eastertide

 The Episcopal House of Prayer in Minnesota is offering a contemplative prayer service every Wednesday at 5:30 PM via Zoom.
 Or contemplate Eastertide with this perspective.
 Finally, for some fun, did you miss March Madness and the Final Four in basketball?
 Check out who won Lent Madness in an epic battle of the saints.